This post may contain affiliate links.

 Pull-through sites enable easier access to rear deck and ramp of toy haulers too.

-This is especially important if you are new to RVing, or only staying for a short time at an RV park.
-These sites are generally the easiest sites to get in and out of, and the most forgiving of larger RVs.
+This is especially important if you are new to RVing or only staying briefly at an RV park.
+These sites are generally the easiest sites to get in and out of and the most forgiving of larger RVs.

 4. Do proper route planning, even within campground